8 Facts About Sphynx Cats

 High Maintenance Pet

-Sphynx cats belong to a relatively high maintenance breeds of the feline world.
+Sphynx cats belong to a relatively high maintenance breed of the feline world.
 They require a lot of physical care and attention with a good emotional cushion.
 It is a neat-obsessed animal who also needs to have clean and tidy surroundings.
 You will have to make sure that you keep its cat litter box spic and span all the time.
 A dirty litter box is totally unacceptable to a Sphynx who will prefer to defecate outside a dirty box, anywhere in the house.

 Sphynx coats might not be a magnet for dust particles, pollen, and other substances, but the skin still produces oil.
 For furry breeds, this oil helps in keeping the fur sleek but with Sphynx cats, it can form a greasy film over their bodies that builds up an unpleasant smell.
 Therefore, the Sphynx cat needs to bathe a lot more than the usual cat breeds.
 The same goes for the ears; since there are not any hairs to block dirt or dead skin cells from accumulating inside the cavities, their ears must be wiped regularly with a washcloth or cotton ball.